LineageOS/lineage_wiki/pages/contributing_wiki.md

 git push gerrit HEAD:refs/for/main
 ```

+{% include alerts/note.html content="On push to Gerrit, a bot will automatically build your change to the wiki and will leave a 'Verified+1'review,a build-log, and a link to a previewable version of the wikiw ith your change if it succeeds.
+If the build fails, it will leave a 'Verified-1' vote and a build-log highlighting the failure message.
+You can use this bot to build-test and preview your proposed changes. %}

 You can add the "Wiki Editors" group as reviewers (click on the little person to the right of "reviewers").
 Someone will either: comment on the patch, asking for clarification or pointing out typos.
 You can reply to them, or [fix any issues they point out](#fixing-mistakes), and then re-run: